Like Whoa: Music video

 On December 3, 2007, Aly & AJ announced, via a blog on their Myspace, that the video for "Like Whoa" would be shot during the same week.
 The girls also stated that they shot the video with director Scott Speer and that "it's very different from what we've already done".
 Pictures from the shoot of the music video had leaked onto the internet on December 15, 2007, showing them in four different sets, Aly jumping on the trampoline, both of them on a sofa and similar scenes with 1950s style microphones as in the music video of "Potential Breakup Song" amongst others.

 The video premiered on YouTube on January 18, 2008.
 Disney Channel first aired the music video with footage of the original movie, Minutemen, on January 19, 2008 to promote the film.
 The video, without the footage from Minutemen and with new scenes, was released on January 31, 2008 on the Hollywood Records YouTube channel.
 When Aly & AJ were backstage at the Littlest Pet Shop event in 2008, a new version of the "Like Whoa" video, which combines scenes from both the previous two videos, as well as new scenes, premiered.

 The video has been released to Canada's MuchMusic, Yahoo! and it also has been shown on MTV Asia, reaching number two on the Chart Attack.
 To date, the video has garnered, on combined Hollywood Record's account and Aly & AJ's account, over 28 million views.

 Chart performance

 As of February 27, 2008, the album version has logged over 558,084 digital downloads in the United States, reaching a peak position of number 63 on the Billboard Hot 100, enough to earn a Gold certification.
 The song also debuted at number 66 on the Canadian Hot 100, already peaking higher than preceding single "Potential Breakup Song" at number 72.
 Upon release of the remix version, the track re-entered the Hot 100 at number 92 after falling off the week before its release.
+The song has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units in the United States.